-To load a simulation file from your local computer in OVITO, select
+To load a simulation file from your local computer, select

 list of supported formats).

-The imported dataset will appear in the viewports as a new object and is also represented by the first item under the "Data source" section of the pipeline editor, as highlighted in the screenshot on the right.
+The imported dataset will appear in the viewports as a new three-dimensional object and also as an entry in the "Data source" section of the pipeline editor, as indicated in the screenshot on the right.

-Select this list item to open the "External File" panel below the pipeline editor, which is also visible in the screenshot.
-The tool buttons at the top of the panel allow you to reload the input file in case has been changed outside of OVITO, or to pick a different file as data source of the pipeline.
-Replacing the input dataset can be helpful if you have set up a data analysis pipeline and want to apply it on a different simulation dataset.
+If you select this item in the list, the "External File" panel appears below the pipeline editor.
+The tool buttons at the top of that panel let you reload the imported input file in case it has been changed or rewritten outside of OVITO, or you can pick a different file as data source of the data pipeline.
+Switching the data source file can be useful if you have set up a data analysis pipeline and now would like to apply it to a different simulation dataset.